• News

 Aiforia

-CurifyLabs, meanwhile, reported that it has joined forced with ALP, one of the leading manufacturers of extemporaneous medications in Sweden.
+CurifyLabs, meanwhile, reported that it has joined forced with APL, one of the leading manufacturers of extemporaneous medications in Sweden.
 The objective of the partnership is to better the administration of medications to children and severely ill patients with 3D printing, an approach that can enable more personalised dosages and dosage forms and high-precision dosing to reduce side effects.

-ALP, for instance, has used a manufacturing method that produces a minimum of 100 capsules per batch.
+APL, for instance, has used a manufacturing method that produces a minimum of 100 capsules per batch.
 With 3D printing, it is possible to enhance dose precision while reducing waste and the risk of repetitive strain injuries and toxic exposures for staff.

 With the Swedish company taking delivery of its first printers in September, it expects to launch fully compliant and validated 3D-printed medicines in Sweden by 2025.